semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Prologue {#prologue}

-TODO: use checkout and other relevant toolbox commands

 The prologue contains shell commands that run before every job begins.
 Use this to run common setup commands like downloading dependencies, setting the runtime version, or starting test services.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

 1. Select the block
-2. Open the prologue section and add your shell commands
+2. Open the prologue section and add your shell commands.

+In the example below we use [checkout](#checkout) to clone the repository at the start of every job in the block.

 ![Adding commands to the prologue](./img/prologue.jpg)

 </TabItem>